Jabulani-N/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

 - - via combining the two: exampleStructure{.variableName2 = x, .variableName1 = y} will change the reespective variables within, regardless of their position in the structure.

+#Typedef

+typedef seems to essentially create macros of data types

+- for example, this includes things like shortening "unsigned int i" into "lol i"

+- can also be used for making jokes like substituting "rofl j" for "char j"

+- *most relevantly*, this allows us to rename/add names to struuctures, and to compress their declaration

+- - for example, we normall have to type "struct exampleStructure createdStructure" in order to create an exampleStructure

+- - - Typedef will instead allow us to say "typedef struct exampleStructure exampleStructure" and now you can create an exampleStructure jsut by saying "exampleStructure createdStructure"

 #Betty

 Structures are documented as follows: